semdeleer/immo-eliza-airflow/README.md

 ```bash
 $ docker compose --build
 ```
-* Now everything shoulc be automated in a docker enviroment
+* Now everything should be automated in a docker enviroment

 ## 🤖 Project File structure
 ```